 - 30% Protein, 7% Fat, 6% Fiber.

-This option is great for those dogs who need slightly more fiber than the average high-quality dog kibble, but on the lower end of the scale, and with a fiber content of 6% this recipe offers just that.
-It is also grain-free for those dogs with a sensitive stomach or grain allergies.
+This option is great for those dogs who need slightly more fiber than the average high-quality dog kibble, but on the lower end of the scale, and with a fiber content of 6%, this recipe offers just that.
+It is also grain-free for those dogs with sensitive stomachs or grain allergies.

 With the first three ingredients being rich in protein, it has a high meat and low carbohydrate ratio, which will help to keep your dog trim.
 It also has a unique blend of probiotics which helps to support a healthy gut flora to aid his digestion.

-So now you are convinced that you want to put your pup on a high fiber diet, but you can’t just jump straight in.
-You will need to transition him over to his new diet slowly, after all, you are trying to improve his digestive system, and a quick switch will only upset his stomach even more!
+So now you know that you want to put your pup on a high fiber diet, but you can’t just jump straight in.
+You will need to transition him over to his new diet slowly.
+After all, you are trying to improve his digestive system, and a quick switch will only upset his stomach even more!

 Below is our transitional chart that you should follow for any food changes, whatever the reason for the change.
-Be patient and don’t be tempted to rush the transitional process, otherwise, you will have a poorly dog tummy on your hands.
+Be patient, and don’t try to rush the transitional process.
+Otherwise, you will have an upset dog tummy on your hands.

 25% New Food